Contemplating the fate of modified gravity: Conclusions

-Fortunately, both of these directions are available and open in the modified gravity research, but should be exercised responsibly.
-As we mentioned above, it probably does not really make much sense indeed, to study predictions of linear cosmological perturbation theory in a gravity model which has a strong coupling or other reasons to make its predictions unreliable.
-Though it is not to say that it should never be done at all.
-There might be some doubts about the derivations of the fundamental issues.
-There might be some independent theoretical interest of studying this particular model.
-There might be a hope that some more general models of this type would be healthier and with the same general features of perturbations.
-Many reasons are possible.
-But we must be clear about what we are doing and why.
+We would like to emphasize that, fortunately, both mathematical and phenomenological directions are available and open in the modified gravity fields, but~they should be exercised responsibly.
+As~we mentioned above, it is probably not of much significance to study predictions of linear cosmological perturbation theory in a gravity model that has a strong coupling or~other features that make its predictions unreliable, though~that is not to say that it should never be computed at all.
+There might be some vagueness about the derivations of the fundamental issues, some independent theoretical interest of studying this ill-posed particular model, or~a hope that some more general models of this type would be healthier and with the same general features of perturbations.
+Although~many reasons are possible, we must be clear about what we are doing and~why.

-A final point to make here is that we should pay more attention to studying the landscape of possible modified gravity models and their classification and physical equivalences.
-It is highly necessary to have a general picture of possible generalizations, and also the net of equivalences between them, and last but not least, we ought to study the foundational issues of all these models in order to know which of them can ever be viable.
-On one hand, it might spare lots of effort being wasted in studying hopeless cases in every detail.
-On the other hand, it gives us a much better and deeper theoretical understanding of what is gravity and how it may or may not work.\\
+The final point to make here is that we should give more attention to studying the landscape of possible modified gravity models and their classification and physical equivalences.
+It is highly necessary to have a general picture of possible generalizations and~also the net of equivalences between them, and~last but not least, we ought to study the foundational issues of all these models in order to know which of them can ever be viable.
+On~the one hand, it might spare lots of effort being wasted in studying hopeless cases in great detail.
+On~the other hand, it gives us a much better and deeper theoretical understanding of what gravity is and how it may or may not work.
+We hope that our presentation will help the new generation of modified gravity researchers obtain a panoramic picture of the current state of the art and develop their own opinions on how to move~forward.

-{ {\bf Acknowledgments}.\\ MJG has been supported by the European Regional Development Fund CoE program TK133 “The Dark Side of the Universe” and by the Estonian Research Council grant MOBJD622.}
+{ {\bf Acknowledgments}.
+MJG has been supported by the Estonian Research Council grant PSG910.}